ashleymaeconard/TIMEOR/app/www/timeor_app_tutorial.md

 </p>

-20. Your results folder can be downloaded on the far-left side-bar under "Download Results Folder". **NOTE** The original simulated data and results can be downloaded [here](https://github.com/ashleymaeconard/TIMEOR/tree/master/demos/simulated_data).
+20. Your results folder AND a log file can both be downloaded on the far-left side-bar under "Download Results Folder" and "Download Log File".
+As TIMEOR integrates ~21 methods, the log enables users to see runtime output and messages from TIMEOR and other methods. **NOTE** The original simulated data and results can be downloaded directly [here](https://github.com/ashleymaeconard/TIMEOR/tree/master/demos/simulated_data).

 <p>